Residence Community Guiding Principles

 Suspension from Residence

 Students may be suspended from residence for a period of time.
 Students on suspension may not: be within 10 meters (35 feet) of any residence; eat in the Residence Dining Halls; access their residence room; access their mailbox; or stay with any other residence student in his or her residence room.
 This also includes attending any residence sponsored events, either on or off campus.
 Students in violation of suspension can be charged under the Trespass to Property Act.
-Students must turn in their keys (including their mailbox key) and sign their loss of privilege card prior to their departure or they will be deemed to have not completed their sanction.
+Students must turn in their keys to the appropriate Service Desk (including their mailbox key) and sign their loss of privilege card prior to their departure or they will be deemed to have not completed their sanction.
 Any exception must be approved, in writing, by the Department of Residences.
 Students who are charged with trespassing during their suspension may also face further residence sanctions.

 Eviction from Residence